 So, while you need to keep your deadlines within sight, you also need to allow yourself some space for flexibility.
 When you are working for a client or boss, think about the following rule.
-It’s better to set slightly longer deadlines and hand in early than to set short deadline and hand in late.
-Underpromise and overdeliver rather than overpromise & underdeliver.
+It’s better to set slightly longer deadlines and hand in early than to set short deadlines and hand in late.
+Underpromise and overdeliver rather than overpromise and underdeliver.

 Consider the expectations you set with your deadlines.

 Set realistic deadlines considering that it will take longer than you expect.